Fuinn/mos-demo/README.md

 ## Resetting all Data

-Execyte the following command from the location of the `docker-compose.yml` file:
+Execute the following command from the location of the `docker-compose.yml` file:
 ```
 sudo docker-compose down --volumes
 ```